-In Jerusalem Chapters 1 to 7 In Judea and Samaria Chapters 8 & 9 To the Gentiles Chapters 10 to 28 The first seven chapters reveal how the Early Church was established in Jerusalem: 1.
+In Jerusalem In Judea and Samaria To the Gentiles Chapters 1 to 7 Chapters 8 & 9 Chapters 10 to 28 he first seven chapters reveal how the Early Church was established in Jerusalem: 1.
 Her Head is Heavenly, and so is she- the Ascension (Ch.1).
 2. Her Leader is the Flaming Holy Spirit (Ch.
 2): Reprimand the hearts (Peter's sermon).
 Bestow the fellowship in worship, and practical love.
 3. Her Treasure is the Name of Christ, which healed the lame man (Ch.
 3).
 4. Her characteristics: External trials and tribulations (Ch.
 4) Unity of practical love Discarding the bad seeds (Ananias and Sapphira) (Ch.
 5).
 5. Serving the Altar are deacons filled with the Holy Spirit (Ch.
 6).
 6. The martyrdom of the archdeacon Stephen.
 "And the Lord added to the church daily those who were being saved."
-(Acts 2:47) Preaching in Judea and Samaria: 1.
-Severe tribulations lead to more believers longing for and achieving martyrdom (Ch.
+(Acts 2:47) Preaching in Judea and Samaria: Severe tribulations lead to more believers longing for and achieving martyrdom (Ch.
 8).
-2. Philip preached in Samaria during this challenging time.
-3. The Church and simony: If tribulations strengthened the Early Church, the love of money corrupts the soul.
-4. Preaching to the Ethiopian eunuch official during the tribulations in Jerusalem.
-5. Converting Saul the persecutor into St. Paul the preacher.
-6. The service of St. Peter in Lydda and Jaffa, where he healed Enias and raised Tabitha from the dead.
-7. Simon believed and was baptized, but he later returned to his old beliefs and perished (8:13).
-8. Philip baptizes the Ethiopian eunuch by immersion (8:38-39).
-9. The Lord appears to Saul of Tarsus, and anoints him as one of His Apostles.
-"But you shall receive power when the Holy The fulfillment of the redemption plan the Lord had planned for the Gentiles, including the capital of the Roman empire: Opening the heart of the Gentiles: preaching to Cornelius the Roman Centurion (Ch.
+Philip preached in Samaria during this challenging time.
+The Church and simony: If tribulations strengthened the Early Church, the love of money corrupts the soul.
+Preaching to the Ethiopian eunuch official during the tribulations in Jerusalem.
+Converting Saul the persecutor into St. Paul the preacher.
+The service of St. Peter in Lydda and Jaffa, where he healed Enias and raised Tabitha from the dead.
+Simon believed and was baptized, but he later returned to his old beliefs and perished (8:13).
+Philip baptizes the Ethiopian eunuch by immersion (8:38- 39).
+The Lord appears to Saul of Tarsus, and anoints him as one of His Apostles.
+"But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."
+(Acts 1:8) The fulfillment of the redemption plan the Lord had planned for the Gentiles, including the capital of the Roman empire: Opening the heart of the Gentiles: preaching to Cornelius the Roman Centurion (Ch.
 10).
 The relation between the Church of Jerusalem and the Church of Antioch (Ch.
 11).
 The devil's rage over the victory and triumph of the preachers Peter survived, and the death of Herod (Ch.
 12).
 Paul's service to the Gentiles: a.
 The first missionary journey (13:13-35).
 (The Council of Jerusalem studying the believers of Gentile origin). b.
 The second missionary journey (15:36-18:22) Paul and Barnabas separate.
 The conversion of Lydia in Philippi.
 Imprisonment of Paul and Silas (Ch.
 16), and preaching in Greece (Ch.
 17-18). c.
 The third missionary journey (18:23-21:16). d.
 St. Paul is imprisoned in Rome (21:17-Ch28).
-His testimony before the governors and kings (Ch.
-24-25).
-Spirit has come upon you; and you shall be wit- nesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."
+His testimony before the governors and kings (Ch.24-25).